-- Chapter Overviews provide a synopsis of the major ideas introduced in each chapter.
-Review the overview before you read the chapter.
+- Chapter Outlines provide an overview of the major ideas introduced in each chapter.
+Review the outline before you read the chapter.

 - Read the assigned chapter in your textbook or ebook.
-Then you might want to reread the Chapter Overview as a review of those important concepts you should have grasped.
+Then you might want to reread the Chapter Outlines as a review of those important concepts you should have grasped.

-- A Glossary and Flashcards help you review key terms in each chapter.
+- Flashcards help you review key terms in each chapter.

 Here you are asked to apply what you learned from the chapter and to make connections between concepts you have mastered.

 - Sociology in Practice DVD exercises feature clips from documentary films that explore sociological concepts from various perspectives.